LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day13-WDigest-credential-harvesting-attack.md

 ## Threat Hunting
+For threat hunting purposes, here are some KQL queries to track activities like disabling antivirus, changing WDigest configurations, and executing Mimikatz tool.

 #### WDigest configuration change
 This query helps identify attempts to enable WDigest credentiall caching through the registry.